-Prerequisite: M 065 with a grade of "P", or a qualifying placement assessment score within the past 3 years
+Prerequisite: M 065 with a grade of "B-" or higher, or PASS prior to Fall 2011, or a qualifying placement assessment score within the past 3 years

 Introductory Algebra initiates development in students' ability to organize thought processes and systematically solve problems while preparing students for studies in other courses.
 Course emphasis includes manipulation of variables, exponential applications, introduction to and factoring of polynomials, solving equations, systems of equations, and radicals.
 This course is intended for students who have not studied algebra but have a firm background in basic mathematics or who wish it as a review.